GoogleCloudPlatform/guest-agent/google_guest_agent/command/Readme.md

 By default, the Server listens on a unix socket or a named pipe, depending on platform.
 Permissions for the pipe and the pipe path can be set in the guest-agent [configuration](https://github.com/GoogleCloudPlatform/guest-agent#configuration).
 The pipe path for windows and linux systems are `\\.\pipe\google-guest-agent-commands` non-windows and `/run/google-guest-agent/commands.sock` respectively.

+## Implementing a command handler
+A command handler will expose this handler to be called by anyone with write permission to the underlying socket.
+To do so, call `command.Get().RegisterHandler(name, handerFunc)` to get the current command monitor and register the handlerFunc with it.
+Note that if the command system is disabled by user configuration, handler registration will succeed but the server will not be available for callers to send commands to.